Yuwukio/Yuwukio/README.md

 - 👋 Hi, I’m @Yuwukio
 - 👀 I’m interested in ... your mom
-- 🌱 I’m currently learning ... how to die
+- 🌱 I’m currently learning ... python
 - 💞️ I’m looking to collaborate on ...[redacted]
 - 📫 How to reach me ...twt@yuwukio